How You Can Use Insufficient Evidence Findings

 Discover Proposal Ideas

 You can develop research proposals and funding announcements that address the reasons behind an insufficient evidence finding, such as too few studies or inconsistent results, that could serve to strengthen the evidence base.
 Proposed studies could

-- focus on research studies or program evaluations of interventions (e.g., programs, services, and policies) that have a small number of studies demonstrating effectiveness but still need more evaluations, or
+- Focus on research studies or program evaluations of interventions (e.g., programs, services, and policies) that have a small number of studies demonstrating effectiveness but still need to be studied further

 Strengthen Your Proposal